 A Quality Farm is the Best Thing for a Community:

 Working alongside so many of the employees at the farm and getting to know Nic and Sarah the owners who protect them with an insurance and the service of the best local workmen compensation attorney, I know what a farm growing their food with the highest quality in mind does for a community.
 We are lucky to live in an area where even with intense winter months we grow more than enough to sustain our community if need be.
 We have amazing services set up to place local food on tables all over our town and counties around us.
 It is really amazing the more I have experienced it and realized it isn’t everywhere.
 We are lucky to say the least, but it is more than that.
 Farmers do so much for our community and when they do it with the care of the land and soil in mind they can actually rebuild soil and land allow places for bees to safely live, and holistically heal people through quality nutrient dense food.
 They have high-quality equipment such as Mini Excavators, trucks, tractors, grinders, conveyor belt lacing systems, for cultivating, harvesting or transporting crops or other agricultural products.
 They buy most of their agricultural equipment from a marketplace in Texas.
 Great farms are essential to a healthy community and they only exist when we support them.
+Those who would like to transport crops to and from the farm may apply for intermodal trucking jobs.

 It takes a lot of hands and most of them love what they do: